-- 1. Application: An application process shall be administered. - 2.
-Threshold Review: The RDA will conduct a review to determine whether applications conform to the Threshold Requirements outlined in Section 3.
+- 1. Application: An application process shall be administered through the Utah Public Procurement Place system. - 2.
+Threshold Review: Once the application window is closed, the RDA will conduct a review to determine whether applications conform to the Threshold Requirements outlined in Section 3.
 Applications must meet every one of these requirements or they will be deemed ineligible and will not be reviewed further.
 Applications that meet all Threshold Requirements will advance to Phase 3, Project Evaluation and Review. - 3.
 Project Evaluation and Review: Applications that meet all Threshold Requirements will be evaluated based on the following criteria: - i.
 Alignment with project priorities projects may qualify for interest rate reductions by meeting certain project priorities as laid out in Section 6 of this document - ii.
 Content and quality of the project narrative - iii.
 Qualifications and experience of the applicant and development team - iv.
 Content, effectiveness, and appropriateness of the budget, sources and uses, operating proforma, and related assumptions - v.
 The readiness of the project to proceed to construction - vi.
 Any and all content regarding building and site design